-Whenever I get to work with a couple, there tends to be one person who knows more about the family’s finances than the other.
-Often, one spouse is eager to get the other on board.
+Whenever working with a couple, there tends to be one person who knows more about the family’s finances than the other.
+Often, one spouse is eager to get the other onboard.
 Not just talking about their financial future but also understanding it.

 Does that ring any bells about your own family?